 In short, the fabric is one of the most important factors in how any upholstered furniture will look and wear.
 It is also a major deciding factor when you buy furniture.
 Here is a guide to different fibers so that you can find a good match for your needs.

-When creating a fabric, manufacturers often blend fibers together, because blending fibers produce more interesting textures and colors.
-Blending fibers can also make a fabric more supple, and better able to withstand everyday wear and tear.
+When creating a fabric, manufacturers often blend fibers together to produce more interesting textures and colors.
+Blending fibers can also make a fabric more supple and better able to withstand everyday wear and tear.

 Considerations for Fabric Shopping

 - Resistance to stains, soil, abrasion, and sunlight

 - How long it can be expected to last